tecnolgd/C-BASED-STUDENT-REPORT-GENERATOR/README.md

 # Academic Performance  Report generator

-A simple C program to,
+A simple C program to collect student data like
+* student name
+* roll number
+* number of subjects
-* collect student data like student name, roll no., no. of subjects, marks in each subjects(out of 100), and display the total score, percentage and  class/division classification.
+* marks in each subjects(out of 100)
+ and display
+ * total score
+ * percentage
+ * class/division classification
 --------------
 ##  Sample Output: